elicodes89/BeyondTravelling/README.md

 # BeyondTravelling
-Capstone Project - Built using Java, React, JavaScript, Spring and our own API.
+Capstone Project - Built using Java, React, HTML, CSS, JavaScript, Spring and our own API.
 To run the server in Java, do this: -------